About Federal Internships

 Are you looking for an internship with a federal agency or department?
 The federal government offers a few different types of student employment opportunities.
 However, you will find that many federal departments and agencies have their own specialized opportunities apart from the standard student employment regimes listed hereafter.
 Below you will find descriptions and details of each type of student opportunity the federal government offers as well as a few federal internship search engines intended to help students find their ideal federal internship.
 Please feel free to use the below information as a guide in your search for federal internships!

-If you are looking for an internship at a particular department and/or government agency, view the federal agency listing section on the left as well as what student opportunities they offer.
+If you are looking for an internship at a particular department and/or government agency, view the federal agency listing section below as well as what student opportunities they offer.
 By clicking on the internships listed, you will be taken directly to the original internship listing.

 If you have any questions about the federal government’s different employment opportunities for students or would like additional information about a particular internship opportunity, please contact the Department of Career Services.

 The Pathways Program is a federal initiative that offers internship programs for current students and training and career development opportunities for recent graduates.
 Recent graduates must apply within two years of degree or certificate completion (except for veterans who, due to their military service obligation, will have up to six years to apply).
 The internship program for current students replaces the former Student Career Experience Program (SCEP) and Student Temporary Employment Program (STEP).

 PMF is intended for graduate-level and professional degree seekers from a wide variety of academic disciplines who have a clear interest in, and commitment to, a career in the analysis and management of public policies and programs.
 To be eligible for nomination, an individual must be completing or expected to complete, during the current academic year, an advanced degree from a qualifying college or university, or have graduated within the last two years.